Remote Blood Oxygen Estimation From Videos Using Neural Networks: Introduction

-In recent years, a growing number of studies have investigated \spo2{} measurement using videos~\cite{kong2013non, van2016new, shao2015noncontact, tsai2016no, van2019data, bal2015non, casalino2020mhealth, tarassenko2014non, sun2021robust}, which allows for \spo2{} estimation without contact.
-These video-based noncontact methods provide a more comfortable and unobtrusive way to monitor \spo2{} and have the potential to be adopted in health screening and telehealth.
-In this paper, we introduce explainable neural network models for feature extraction and \spo2 measurement from contactless videos captured using consumer-grade smartphone cameras.
+To provide a more comfortable and unobtrusive way to monitor \spo2{} that could be adopted in health screening and telehealth, a growing number of studies have investigated \spo2{} measurement using videos~\cite{kong2013non, van2016new, shao2015noncontact, tsai2016no, van2019data, bal2015non, casalino2020mhealth, tarassenko2014non, sun2021robust}, which allows for \spo2{} estimation without contact.
+However, \spo2 measurement using cameras in a contactless way, especially from smartphones, is challenging, because 1) the physiological signal is much weaker when acquired in a contactless setting compared the contact-based setting, and 2) the broadband absorption nature of the smartphone camera sensors lowers the optical selectivity to derive \spo2.
+Most prior art resorts to explicit feature extraction as a variant of the principle of pulse oximeters.
+Contrarily, in this paper, we introduce explainable convolutional neural network (CNN) models to extract features from all the three color channels holistically for \spo2 measurement from contactless videos captured using consumer-grade smartphone cameras.
 To the best of our knowledge, there is no prior work that remotely monitors \spo2{} with regular RGB cameras using neural networks.

+The overview of our proposed system for contactless \spo2{} monitoring using CNN from smartphones videos is shown in Fig.~\ref{fig:data processing}.
+First, the region of interest (ROI), including the palm and {the} back of the hand, is extracted from the smartphone captured videos.
+Second, the ROI is spatially averaged to produce R, G, and B time series.
+Next, the three time series are fed into an optophysiology-inspired CNN for \spo2{} estimation, which is designed based on the light--tissue interaction principle applied to physiological sensing and is aimed for better explainability of our proposed CNN.
+We consider the hand region in this work as a proof-of-concept.
+Compared to using the face for \spo2 measurement as most of the prior art did~\cite{bal2015non, tarassenko2014non}, recording hand videos raises less privacy concern and is a safer way for {health condition screening and} data collection during the COVID-19 pandemic according to the mask-wearing guidelines.